Baltimore Police Searching For Suspects In Multiple Federal Hill Armed Robberies

 BALTIMORE (WJZ) — Baltimore police are searching for suspects in multiple Federal Hill armed robberies.

-Councilman Eric Costello tweeted out the BOLO from the police department, which shows a suspect vehicle in the armed robberies.READ MORE: 'Don't Wait Until You're In A Hospital Bed': Baltimore Officials Urge Residents To Get Vaccinated
+Councilman Eric Costello tweeted out the BOLO from the police department, which shows a suspect vehicle in the armed robberies.READ MORE: Anne Arundel Co.
+Crews On Scene Of Serious Crash

 Police said the four suspects, three males and a female, were armed with at least one semi-automatic handgun when they allegedly robbed multiple people in the 1200 to 1400 blocks of Riverside Avenue (between Gittings Street and Fort Avenue) on Saturday, July 24.

-The suspects were travelling in a white, two-door sedan.
+The suspects were traveling in a white, two-door sedan.
 They would jump out of the car and allegedly attack people walking alone on foot.

-MORE NEWS: Less Than 24% Of Marylanders Remain Unvaccinated As Delta Covid Variant Continues To Spread

-UPDATE – Armed Robberies on July 24 – Federal Hill SouthREAD MORE: SEE IT: Mike Tyson's Former Maryland Home Sells For $4.57M Setting Record At Congressional Country Club
+“You don’t think about it in the moment.
+You’re just like ‘oh I’m just gonna walk back from the bar whatever.’
+Obviously, try not to go by yourself but it happens and it is kind of unsettling to know that it was like right here outside of our front door,” said Ashley.

+Ashley and Dylan live steps from where one of the robberies happened – now their guard is up.

 In reference to multiple armed robberies that occurred on July 24 in the 1200 – 1400 blocks Riverside Ave, BPD SD detectives are seeking any information in reference to these crimes, please see attached. pic.twitter.com/kwysO9JTYM

-Note: UPDATE – Armed Robberies on July 24 – Federal Hill South